JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q112110" title="emblem">
 <param ve-entity eid="Q134270" title="Helios">
 <param ve-entity eid="Q866674" title="Clytie">
 By the early 1630s, when Anthony Van Dyck painted _Self-Portrait with Sunflower_, at right, there was a well-established iconography for representing the aesthetic qualities of sunflowers in Europe, one of the foremost being Bessler's _Hortus Eystettensis_.
 Van Dyck, a Flemish artist working for Charles I of England, surely had numerous models to study such as illustrations in herbals and emblems.[^ref18] In the portrait, the artist portrays himself wearing a gold chain gifted by the king in order to identify his position as a royal portraitist and member of the court.
-He also devotes nearly half of the composition to describing the pert head of a blooming sunflower so that a floral embodiment of his loyalty to his patron.
-Sunflowers carried connotations of loyalty, devotion, and constancy because their heliotropic phase recalled the ancient Greek myth of the sun-god Helios and the sea nymph Clytie.[^ref15]
+He also devotes nearly half of the composition to describing the pert head of a blooming sunflower so that whoever encountered the work would be well aware of his loyalty to his patron.
+Europeans associated sunflowers with the human sentimentas of loyalty, devotion, and constancy because heliotropic phase recalled the ancient Greek myth of the sun-god Helios and the sea nymph Clytie.[^ref15]
 <param ve-image primary fit="contain" url="https://upload.wikimedia.org/wikipedia/commons/1/13/Anthonyvandyckselfportrait.jpeg" title="Anthony van Dyck, _Self-Portrait with a Sunflower_, after 1633">

 <param ve-entity eid="Q158082" title="heliotropum">